drowsiiii/Gorilla-Info-Board/README.md

 ## Usage

 ### Location
-The InfoBoard is located at coordinates `(-63.706f, 12.6442f, -81.800f)` for the nerds, but a better way to say it is at the small useless windows (You will see it) - easily accessible from the main lobby area.
+The InfoBoard is located at coordinates `(-63.706f, 12.6442f, -81.800f)` for the nerds, but a better way to say it is at the small useless windows (You will see it) - easily accessible from the main stump

 ### Navigation
 - **Physical Button**: Press the "Change Page" button on the board to cycle through pages